A growing body of research suggests that, in and around traffic, what you can’t see may be killing you

 The colder the temperature, the more ultrafine particles are made.
 These particles are so tiny that they don’t act like other particles; they diffuse like gasses.

 “They don’t have enough mass to hit something,” said Doug Brugge Professor of Community Medicine and Healthcare at UConn.
-Brugge is one of the principal researchers in the Tuft’s Community Health Assessment (CAFEH) studies, which examine the effect of ultrafine pollution on people living by highways.
+Brugge is one of the principal researchers in the Tufts Community Health Assessment of Freeway Exposure and Health (CAFEH) studies, which examine the effect of ultrafine pollution on people living by highways.
 He explained that ultrafines drift through the air and stick to whatever they touch.
 Once stuck to a hard surface, ultrafines aggregate into a sooty layer that you might see on a sound barrier by the highway.

 When inhaled, ultrafines settle in primarily in the upper airways or deep within the lung.
 They diffuse through the protective mucus of your airways and are so small they avoid capture by immune cells.
 Some travel up the olfactory nerve into the brain.
 Some remain in lung cells.
 Others circulate in the blood and get embedded in vascular or organ tissue.
 Once inside and circulating, ultrafines collect near cellular mitochondria, which can kill or damage cells.
 They also release heavy metal contaminants that damage cells.
 Sensing widespread damage, the immune system activates, searching for an injury.